Portrait of the Mozart Family

 Portrait of the Mozart Family (Note: Also known simply as Mozart Family (Familie Mozart)) is an oil painting of four members of the Mozart family created between late 1780 and early 1781 and traditionally attributed to Johann Nepomuk della Croce.
-The painting depicts in the foreground the siblings Wolfgang Amadeus and Maria Anna "Marianne" Mozart together playing a fortepiano, and their father Leopold holding a violin.
+The painting depicts in the foreground the siblings Wolfgang Amadeus and Maria Anna "Marianne" together playing a fortepiano, and their father Leopold holding a violin.
 In the background, the recently deceased mother Anna Maria is depicted in a framed portrait alongside a sculpture of Apollo playing a lyre.
 The painting was considered by Marianne to have the most authentic portrait of her brother and has inspired further depictions of the artist.
 It is currently kept in the Tanzmeisterhaus museum in Salzburg, Austria.

 Commission

 The Mozarts commissioned the family portrait during the summer or autumn of 1780 and sittings were concluded by the end of the same year.
 Wolfgang asked about the painting in a letter to his father Leopold on 13 November 1780:

 What about the family portrait?
 Is it a good likeness of you?
 Has the painter started on my sister yet?